smith-lg/ggr472-wk6-demo/README.md

 # GGR472 Week 6 demo: Introducing expressions and events with Mapbox GL JS

-This repository contains JavaScript files and resources to help students learn about using the Mapbox GL JS library to filter data, update paint properties, and handle events on interactive maps.
+This repository contains JavaScript files and resources to help you learn about using the Mapbox GL JS library to filter data, update paint properties, and handle events on interactive maps.

 ## Repository Contents